FreeRTC/fosdem/2023/cfp.md

 ### Speaking opportunities

-Note: if you used FOSDEM Pentabarf before, please use the same account/username
+Note: if you used FOSDEM Pentabarf before, please use the same account/username.

-Real-Time Communications devroom: deadline 23:59 UTC on 27th of November.

 Please use the [Pentabarf] system to submit a talk proposal for the devroom.
 On the "General" tab, please look for the "Track" option and